anhkvu/data-analytics/cyclistic-bikeshare-trends/README.md

 ***

 **Disclaimer**: This work draws extensively on materials from the **Google Business Intelligence Certificate program**.
 The work presented here reflects my interpretation and approach.
-The portfolio structure is inspired by my friend **Michael Neang** (github.com/mneang).
+The portfolio structure is inspired by the work of my friend **Michael Neang** (github.com/mneang).

 ***